Left Hook Builds

 Sorry for any confusion.
 Let's break this down.

-Left Hook's customers are software companies, which we shorten to SaaS or SaaS Leaders.
+Left Hook's clients are software companies, which we shorten to SaaS or SaaS Leaders.

-If you're a software USER (i.e. a customer of our customer) and need help with integrations, please visit our sister website Integration Helpers.
+If you're a software USER (i.e. a customer of our clients) and need help with integrations, please visit the Zapier Expert Directory.

 Zapier's Developer Platform is a highly flexible, multi-level toolset for automation and integration.

-While there are an untold number of different apps built on the Zapier Developer Platform, not all are publicly available in the Zapier Directory.
+While there are an untold number of different apps built on the Zapier Developer Platform, not all are publicly available in the Zapier App store.

 Each Zapier Public App consists of a set of Triggers, Searches, and Actions (TSAs) for a specific software product (i.e. Dropbox, or Google Sheets.)